Daniel3dartist/PyFBIG/README.md

-# PyFBIG
+# PyFBIG (Python - Fake Brazilian ID Generator)
-Python - Fake Brazilian ID Generator is a package that generates fake data for you.
+ PyFBIG is a package that generates fake data for you.
 Do you need to test something with Brazilian identification such as RG, CPF, Driver's License, CRM, COREN, etc.?
 PyFBIG is for you.

 # How to use
-### Exemple:
+### Install
 ```
-pip install pyFNIG
+pip install pyFBIG
 ```
+### Examples:
 ```
 from pyFBIG import FakeID